Featured Image:@thirdeye_shots

 9. Buena Vista Street

 How could we not include the obvious but surreal world of Buena Vista Street?
-While attractions are closed, the quaint street beam with old-world charm immediately transports you to a simpler time reflecting Walt Disney’s early years in SoCal.
+The quaint street beam with old-world charm immediately transports you to a simpler time reflecting Walt Disney’s early years in SoCal.

 10. Victoria Beach